 WaveSurfer is developed at the HHMI Janelia Research Campus.
 It has been supported by the Svoboda Lab, who initiated the project, and by the Magee, Spruston, Jayaraman, Lee, Hantman, and Koyama Labs.
 The project is coordinated by Janelia's Scientific Computing Software group.

 WaveSurfer supplants an earlier application, Ephus, for electrophysiology and similar data-acquisition tasks.
 WaveSurfer is a from-scratch rewrite of Ephus developed by Janelia's Scientific Computing group, and shares no code with Ephus.
-Vijay Iyer specified the original design and is the primary author of the Dabs and Most library packages.
+Vijay Iyer specified the original design.
 Patrick Edson was a co-developer of the earliest versions of WaveSurfer.
 WaveSurfer borrows design features from DataPro, an electrophysiological acquisition and analysis system for Wavemetrics Igor Pro, originally written by Nelson Spruston and later rewritten by Adam L. Taylor .